Is inpatient psychiatric care right for me?

 Get complete care from a compassionate behavioral health team that includes:

-- Psychiatric nurses – Care for you and help manage your medications.
+- Psychiatric nurse – Helps manage your care and medications.

-- Certified nursing assistants (CNAs) – Help you with daily activities and provide basic care.
+- Certified nursing assistant (CNA) – Helps you with daily activities and provides basic care.

-- Psychiatrist – Oversees your care and prescribe medications.
+- Psychiatrist – Oversees your care and prescribes medications.

 - Addiction medicine physician – Specializes in diagnosing and treating substance use disorders.

-- Psychotherapist – Provides individual or group therapy and coordinate care.
+- Psychotherapist – Provides individual or group therapy and coordinates your care.

 - Expressive therapist – Promotes health and wellness through art, music, writing and other activities.